History of the National Wildlife Refuge System: Organization and growth

 For the next 31 years, until his death in 1966, Salyer was the primary driving force in selecting new refuge areas and campaigning for their acquisition, in defending their integrity, in protecting the wildlife which they harbored, and in seeing that refuges were administered and managed to best serve the wildlife resource.
 Theodore Roosevelt, "Ding" Darling and others had a profound influence on the development of the Refuge System, but Salyer was unquestionably the "father" of the system.
 The imprints of his involvement remain to this day.

 The year 1934 also saw the passage of the Fish and Wildlife Coordination Act.
 This act, amended several times between 1934 and 1965, authorizes most federal water resource agencies to acquire lands associated with water use projects as mitigation and enhancement of fish and wildlife.
 The act further provides for the management of these lands by the Fish and Wildlife Service or State wildlife agencies.

 Two other important developments during these years were the Migratory Bird and Mammal Treaty with Mexico in 1936 and the Lea Act of 1948.
 The latter legislation served to greatly increase the acquisition of waterfowl habitat in California.
 The Bankhead-Jones Farm Tenant Act, passed in 1937, was the authority used for establishing a number of wildlife refuges across the country.
 Under this act, certain lands acquired by the Resettlement Administration were designated by executive order for management as refuges.
 Refuges acquired under this authority include Carolina Sandhills in South Carolina, Piedmont in Georgia, Noxubee in Mississippi, and Necedah in Wisconsin.

 For several decades the Bureau of Biological Survey had remained in the Department of Agriculture and the Bureau (formerly Commission) of Fisheries in the Department of Commerce.
 In 1939 both bureaus were transferred to the Department of the Interior through an Executive Branch reorganization.

 They were merged to form the Fish and Wildlife Service in 1940.
 Then in 1956, two bureaus were formed under the U. S. Fish and Wildlife Service—the Bureau of Sport Fisheries and Wildlife (which included the Division of Wildlife Refuges) and the Bureau of Commercial Fisheries.
-Subsequently, the Bureau of Commercial Fisheries was transferred in 1970 to the Department of Commerce and became the National Marine Fisheries Service, while the Fish and Wildlife Service still remains a bureau of the Department of the Interior.
+Subsequently, the Bureau of Commercial Fisheries was transferred in 1970 to the Department of Commerce and became the National Marine Fisheries Service, while the United States Fish and Wildlife Service still remains a bureau of the Department of the Interior.